 On this page, you will learn how to optimize the rotation of your Destruction Warlock in both single-target and multiple-target situations.
 We also have advanced sections about cooldowns, procs, etc. in order to minmax your DPS.
 All our content is updated for World of Warcraft — Shadowlands 9.1.

-If you were looking for WoW Classic content, please refer to our Classic DPS Warlock rotation.
+If you were looking for WoW Classic content, please refer to our TBC Classic Destruction Warlock rotation.

 Playstyle for Destruction Warlock

 Welcome to our Rotation page for Destruction Warlocks.
 On this page you will find everything you need to know about actually playing the spec in Raiding and Mythic+ scenarios.